Compelity Forecast Signal Tracker™

 SignalSourceTagStrengthCommitment PressureForecast Risk MechanismEvidence PromptCompelity Insight

-Autonomous AI adoption is on the rise, but it’s risky - cio.comCIOAI Security3Company; ResourcesSecurity gatingCapture data flows, access controls, audit trail, and the security review owner and timeline.If ai security conditions persist, then approvals stall when security review requires auditability, access controls, and clear data handling proof.
+I gave our developers an AI coding assistant.
+The security team nearly mutinied - cio.comCIOAI Security3Company; ResourcesSecurity gatingCapture data flows, access controls, audit trail, and the security review owner and timeline.If ai security conditions persist, then approvals stall when security review requires auditability, access controls, and clear data handling proof.
 So capture data flows, access controls, audit trail, and the security review owner and timeline.

 H1 2025 market overview: Proof in the pudding - Rock HealthRock HealthSales Process Risk2Solution; CompanyStage evidence gatingCapture stage to exit proof artifacts and who confirms each one.If sales process risk conditions persist, then stage progress stalls when exit criteria are not backed by buyer-validated proof artifacts.
 So capture stage to exit proof artifacts and who confirms each one.